ixtel/reds-web/README.md

 ## Installation

 If you want to **build your own REDS.web application** we recommend to take a look at the [REDS.web example](https://github.com/flowyapps/reds-web-example).
 The repository contains a simple webapp based on REDS.web.
-You can use the example to get a first impression of REDS and as a boilerplate for your own webapp based on REDS
+You can use the example to get a first impression of REDS and as a boilerplate for your own webapp based on REDS.

 If you want to **set up you own REDS.web pod** just install the latest stable versions of *curl*, *git*, [*PostgreSQL*](http://www.postgresql.org/), [*Node.js*](https://nodejs.org/) and [*node-postgres*](https://github.com/brianc/node-postgres).
 Then run: